orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 - `usql mssql://sa:PASSWORD@localhost/orbeon`
 - `\i sqlserver-VERSION.sql`

+#### Verifying indexes

-Use the following SQL to get a list of indexes in your database to verify they match those defined in the latest version of the SQL Server DDL.
+After upgrading your database, we recommend verifying that you have all the latest indexes.
+Use the following SQL query to get a list of indexes in your database.
+You can then compare that list to the indexes defined in the latest DDL linked above.

 ```sql
 SELECT